FountainExponential/web/README.md

 Markdown inline \`code\` has \`back-ticks around\` it.

 ##### Regular Inline code
 Inline code is a span of instructions that are executed when the story passes that point, but change nothing of the text.
-It is simply a way of signaling of working with the other game systems.
+It is simply a way of signaling or working with the other game systems.
 ```
 ### Arriving in town
 @Player